 b- Settings file

-Within the Admin of your Weaver II site, go to save restore, and click on Download ALL settings (w2b file).
-You will need this file for the conversion, and it will also be a good backup to keep in case you did need to restore the weaver II site.
+Within the Admin of your Weaver II Limited Updater site, go to save restore, and click on Download ALL settings (w2b file).
+You will need this file for the conversion, and it will also be a good backup to keep in case you did need to restore the Weaver II site.

 One thing WordPress messes up when switching theme are widgets.
 You should go in Appearance > Widgets, open each widget area and take a note of what widgets are in each of them.